Sweet Sorrow (novel)

 Sweet Sorrow is a 2019 coming-of-age novel by British writer David Nicholls.
-It is written in the perspective of 16-year-old Charlie Lewis, a teenage boy grappling with his parents' divorce who finds love and direction through a summer theatre production.

-The novel explores the bittersweet nature of first love, the transformative power of art, the challenges of growing up, and the search for one's place in the world.
-Sweet Sorrow has received positive reviews from critics, who noted Nicholls's skill in evoking the nostalgia and intensity of first love, his ability to balance humour and heartfelt emotion, and his storytelling.
+Narrated retrospectively by Charlie Lewis, it follows a summer in 1997 when, aged 16 and dealing with his parents' divorce, he joins an amateur production of Shakespeare's Romeo and Juliet after meeting Fran Fisher.

-It was first published in Great Britain in 2019 by Hodder & Stoughton.
+The novel was first published in Great Britain in 2019 by Hodder & Stoughton.

 Plot

 In 1997, 16-year-old Charlie Lewis is struggling with the aftermath of his parents' divorce.
 He lives with his depressed, unemployed, and alcoholic father and feels directionless and uncertain about his future, having failed his GCSEs and facing a long, empty summer before the results come out.

 One day, while reading next to an old mansion on a hill, Charlie meets Fran Fisher, a girl from a more affluent background who attends a nearby private school.
 Fran is involved in a local amateur theatre production of Shakespeare's Romeo and Juliet, and Charlie, smitten with her, joins the production as Benvolio to spend more time with her, despite his lack of acting experience.

-As Charlie becomes more immersed in the world of the theatre production, his relationship with Fran deepens, and the two fall in love.
-To obtain funds, Charlie works part-time at a petrol station, where he ultimately resorts to thievery by stealing scratchcards for their monetary prizes.
+As Charlie becomes more immersed in the theatre production, his relationship with Fran deepens, and the two fall in love.
+To obtain funds, Charlie works part-time at a petrol station, where he ultimately resorts to stealing scratchcards for their monetary prizes.
 His scheme is detected on the night after he loses his virginity to Fran.
-Humiliated, Charlie quits from the play, but is ultimately persuaded by the other cast members to return.
+Humiliated, Charlie quits the play, but is ultimately persuaded by the other cast members to return.

-Although Fran and Charlie share a passionate, serious relationship, they ultimately break up after five months due to Charlie's lack of motivation and clear direction for his future.
-Fran goes off to college, full of excitement and ambition for what lies ahead, while Charlie wallows in self-pity and uses the excuse of looking after his depressed father to avoid moving forward with his own life, taking a job working at an airport lounge.
+Fran and Charlie ultimately break up after five months.
+Fran goes to college, while Charlie remains at home, saying that he needs to look after his depressed father, and takes a job working at an airport lounge.

-Six years later, Charlie is finally convinced to leave his hometown, retake his failed exams, and apply to colleges.
-He ends up becoming a visual effects artist and meets Niamh, who later becomes his fiancée.
+Six years later, Charlie is convinced to leave his hometown, retake his failed exams, and apply to colleges.
+He becomes a visual effects artist and meets Niamh, who later becomes his fiancée.
 Just weeks before his wedding to Niamh, a 38-year-old Charlie attends a reunion of the old theatre company, where he briefly reconnects with Fran.
-He returns home, reflecting on the lessons he learned that summer and the person he has become.
+He returns home and reflects on the summer and his subsequent life.